 Polystyrene can be more than just waste; it can be a resource for creative reuse.
 For instance, old polystyrene packaging can be reused to cushion your own packages or protect fragile items during transport.
 This simple act can extend the life of polystyrene recycled, reducing the need for new materials.

 In gardening, polystyrene can be processed to create substitutes for materials like Perlite, improving plant drainage.
+It can also serve as a lightweight alternative to gravel for enhancing soil drainage in plant containers.
 Large blocks of polystyrene can be repurposed into DIY raised garden beds, providing a lightweight and durable solution for growing plants.
+Polystyrene can also be reused as lightweight, eco-friendly plant pots for non-edible plants, making gardening more sustainable and cost-effective.
 Additionally, polystyrene pieces can be used as presentation mounts for displaying handmade items attractively.

 Children can also tap into their creativity by using leftover polystyrene pieces for junk modeling, building toy cities, and other imaginative projects.
 Innovative reuse of polystyrene can help reduce waste and promote sustainability.